Lisa Marie Presley dies at 54 after hospitalization

 “I’ve dealt with death, grief and loss since the age of 9 years old.
 I’ve had more than anyone’s fair share of it in my lifetime and somehow, I’ve made it this far,” she wrote in August.

-Presley is also the mother of actor Riley Keough and twin daughters.
-Keogh’s representatives didn’t immediately return a request for comment.

-Hall reported from Nashville.
-AP researcher Randy Herschaft in New York contributed to this report.
+___ Researcher Randy Herschaft and Writer Brooke Lefferts in New York and journalists Kristin M. Hall in Nashville, Tennessee, and Adrian Sainz in Memphis contributed to this report.